 Keely Blanch is a PhD candidate at the University of Otago College of Education exploring young people’s understandings of digital citizenship.
 Her research interests include the role of digital technologies in education, social media, and youth identities.
 Keely has taught in Education Studies and has lectured on the intersection of family resources, culture, and education outcomes at the University of Otago College of Education.
 She has been involved in research projects utilising Facebook as a methodological tool, and is interested in the ethics of online research.

 Helen Gremillion is Associate Professor of Social Practice at Unitec Institute of Technology in Auckland, New Zealand.
 Her research and teaching interests include gender studies, narrative therapy, constructionist theories of the body and of sexualities, the workings of research ethics committees, consumer culture, and medical anthropology.
-She is currently Research and Supervision Professional Development Facilitator at Unitec’s Research and Enterprise Office.
+She is currently Research Professional Development Liaison at Unitec’s Research and Enterprise Office.
 She served for six years as a member of Unitec’s Research Ethics Committee.

-Miriama Postlethwaite is of Tūhoe descent, an iwi that is located in the Eastern Bay of Plenty.
-She recently submitted her Doctorate for examination from Te Whare Wānanga o Awanuiārangi.
-Her research focus includes motivation in higher education with an emphasis on Maori learners and Matauranga Māori (Māori worldview teaching and learning).
+Miriama Postlethwaite is of Tūhoe descent.
+She is lecturing in Teacher Education at Te Whare Wānanga o Awanuiārangi.
+Her doctoral research focussed on motivation in higher education with an emphasis on Māori learners and Mātauranga Māori (Māori worldview teaching and learning).
 She was formerly a member of the Unitec Research Ethics Committee.
-She is currently teaching undergraduate studies in teacher education.

 Ria Schroder (PhD) completed her PhD at the University of Canterbury in 2004 and since that time has been actively engaged in research and evaluation in both academic and community settings through her employment as a Research Fellow at the University of Otago’s National Addiction Centre and the Research and Evaluation Manager for the Collaborative Trust for Research and Training in Youth Health and Development (The Collaborative Trust).
 Ria has a particular interest in youth substance use and addiction, food addiction and obesity treatment and positive youth development.
 Ria is primarily a qualitative researcher but also has some experience doing quantitative research.